 Mubarak was originally sentenced to life in prison in 2012 for conspiring to murder 239 demonstrators during the 18-day revolt.

-An appeals court ordered a retrial that culminated in 2014 in the case against Mubarak and his senior officials being dropped.
+An appeals court ordered a retrial that culminated in 2014 in the case against Mubarak and his senior officials being dropped. from here.
 An appeal by the public prosecution led to a final retrial by the Court of Cassation, the highest in the country, which acquitted him on March 2.

 After the turmoil of the Arab Spring, former Tunisian President Ben Ali fled into exile in Saudi Arabia, Libyan leader Muammar Gaddafi was killed by rebels and former Yemeni President Ali Abdullah Saleh is fighting a civil war after stepping down.